cpeditor/cpeditor/README.md

 2. Install Qt (5.12 or higher) and CMake.

 3. Set environment variable `CMAKE_PREFIX_PATH=%QtPath%/%QtVersion%/%Compiler%/lib/cmake`.
+(Only necessary in some systems)

 4. Run the following commands: